JesperLundberg/s3sync/README.md

 Then run the python scripts `buildDocker.py` and `runDocker.py` and it automatically uploads all files locally that does not exist in the bucket.

+OR

+Use docker-compose by changing the volume and the bucket name and then running `docker-compose up -d`.

 # Requirements

 - Python 3